Command Line Reference

 -v, --vmut-paired <vmut_paired>

-Set the relative variance of mutation rates of paired bases
+Set the relative variance of mutation rates of each kind of paired base

 -w, --vmut-unpaired <vmut_unpaired>

-Set the relative variance of mutation rates of unpaired bases
+Set the relative variance of mutation rates of each kind of unpaired base

 seismic sim muts